-For example, their best product is on the 777-300ER, where they have slightly angled business class seats in a 2-3-2 configuration.
+For example, their current best product is on the 777-300ER, where they have slightly angled business class seats in a 2-3-2 configuration.
 I had a pleasant flight with EgyptAir from Toronto to Cairo a couple of years ago, though it’s definitely not a cutting edge product.

 EgyptAir’s 777-300ER business class

-What’s most interesting here is that EgyptAir has revealed their 787-9 seatmap.
-EgyptAir’s 787-9 will feature a total of 30 business class seats, in a 1-2-1 configuration.
+We knew that EgyptAir’s new 787-9s will feature 30 business class seats, in a 1-2-1 configuration.

 Before the end of the year, EgyptAir will be flying the 787-9 on all routes to North America, which includes their flights to New York JFK and Toronto, and their new flight to Washington Dulles, launching this summer.